 Everything that a beginner needs to learn about WordPress basics.
-WordPress Tutorial Free for everyone to learn WordPress and create engaging, scalable and informative websites.
+WordPress Tutorial Free for everyone to learn WordPress and create engaging, scalable and informative WordPress sites.

 What is WordPress?

 WordPress is a Content Management System for creating dynamic websites.
 It is written in PHP, MySQL and runs on Linux based servers that have Apachce or Nginx web server software installed.
 WordPress was originally developed as an opensource blogging software by Matt Mullenweg and Mike Little in the year 2003.
 The software is released under the GPLv2 (or later) license.
-You will find WordPress Tutorial free all over the web but create guides that are practical and simple to use for beginners. to learn WordPress.
+You will find WordPress Tutorial free all over the web but we create guides that are practical and simple to use for beginners to learn WordPress and to build a website.

-Today, WordPress powers more than 33% of all the websites in the world and is one of the most popular Content Management System on the web.
-It has both self-hosted version as well as well as a blogging service under the name ‘WordPress.com’ which allows creating blogs and websites by simply signing up for the service.
-You can create simple websites, blogs or ecommerce websites using WordPress.
+Today, WordPress powers more than 33% of all the websites in the world and is one of the most popular Content Management System on the web and that’s mainly because of its simplicity to install and an intuitive WordPress dashboard.
+It has both self-hosted version as well as well as a blogging service under the name ‘WordPress.com’ which allows creating WordPress blogs and websites by simply signing up for the service.
+You can create your own website, WordPress blog or ecommerce websites using WordPress.

 To run the WordPress, you need a web hosting service that has a web server installed on it and it must be a linux based server.
 WordPress needs a LAMP (Linux, Apache, MySQL, PHP) environment to work which is provided by a reliable web hosting service for WordPress.
+Bluehost is among the most popular WordPress hosting providers.
 For testing and learning purposes you can install it on a local computer using XAMP or WAMP servers and run on a localhost.
+Unlike Joomla or Drupal, WordPress dashboard is simpler to use and easy to learn.

 Understanding WordPress Site Architecture